-CAR.O.L is a stationary bike for high-intensity interval training (HIIT) that can improve your fitness and health using artificial intelligence.
-What makes CAR.O.L unique is that every workout is only 40 seconds long — short enough that you won’t even sweat.
+CAROL is a stationary reduced exertion high-intensity interval training (REHIT) bike that can improve your cardiovascular and cardiorespiratory fitness using artificial intelligence.
+What makes CAROL unique is that its signature workout is only 8 minutes and 40 seconds long, including two 20-second sprints.

-HIIT workouts have become so popular in recent years because they’re an incredibly effective way to improve your cardiovascular fitness with relatively little time investment.
+High intensity interval workouts (HIIT) have become popular in recent years because they’re an incredibly effective way to improve your cardiovascular health and fitness with relatively little time investment.

 Most HIIT workouts take less than 30 minutes, and some are much shorter than that.
 One of the most popular HIIT workouts is the 7-Minute Workout, which, as the name implies, takes only seven minutes to complete.